 The current exchange rate can be viewed in PayPal -> Profile -> My Money -> Currencies (disclosure arrow of PayPal balance).
-The PP rate is always a little less than the current rate since they charge a fee for the exchange (I believe 2.5%, the rate you see is already calculated with that fee).
+The PP rate is always a little more expensive than the current rate since they charge a fee for the exchange (I believe 2.5%, the rate you see is already calculated with that fee).
 You can also opt to pay directly from your PP tied bank account or cc when checking out with PP, but from my experience PP gives the best rate (not by much).
 You will have to check your bank and cc websites for their rate info, including whatever % fee they use for the exchange.

 You will usually receive an invoice the day after an item is released.
 Shipping usually occurs the day after payment is sent, depending on the store.

 Japanese Shops I've Used and Recommend:

 My favorite store.
 Among the best prices.
 Easily combine orders by month.
 Amazing pre-owned section.
 Shipping is usually a little more than other stores since they use better packaging.

 Second favorite store.
 Can combine orders of the same month but not as nicely as AmiAmi.
 Can cancel a pre-order within the first week of placing.

 Big in Japan: http://biginjap.com/

 Third favorite store.
 Prices seem to be the best lately, taking the spot formerly held by AmiAmi.
 Good selection of prize figures.
 Can pay for pre-orders upfront.
 Can act as proxy.

 Hobby Link Japan: http://www.hlj.com/